mengtest/AFGEngine/README.md

 -----------------------
 ## Compiling ##
-Whether you're on windows (MSYS2) or linux, install the packages for:
+This project depends on:

-* GLEW
+* glad
-* GLFW3
+* SDL 2.1
 * pnglib + zlib

+If you're on windows you can use vcpkg or MSYS2 to install the package for these.
 The CMake file included should cover everything else for now.
 Audio and networking capabilities are disabled, so there are no dependencies for them.

 The character editor is not provided in this repository.